 The Town and Board of Education of the Town lease a number of photocopiers under lease agreements which are classified as operating leases.
 The first lease agreement for the school is for a period of five years through June of 2023 with monthly payments of \$946 which equals annual payments of \$11,352.
 The second lease agreement for the school is for a period of five years through September of 2020 with monthly payments of \$1,165 which equals annual payments of \$13,980.
-The first lease agreement for the town is for a period of five years through February of 2022 with monthly payments of \$246 which equals annual payments of \$2,952.
-The second lease agreement for the town is for a period of five years through February of 2023 with monthly payments of \$236 which equals annual payments of \$2,832.
+The first lease agreement for the town is for a period of five years through February of 2022 with monthly payments of \$2,952.
+The second lease agreement for the town is for a period of five years through February of 2022 with monthly payments of \$2,952.
+The second lease agreement for the town is for a period of five years through February of 2022 with monthly payments of \$2,832.
+The third lease agreement for the town is for a period of five years through July of 2020 with monthly payments of \$2,832.
 The third lease agreement for the town is for a period of five years through July of 2020 with monthly payments of \$210 which equals annual payments of \$2,520.
 The senior van program of the Town is also leasing a van under a lease agreement which is being classified as an operating lease.
 The lease agreement is for a period of three years through May of 2020 with monthly payments of \$464 which equals annual payments of \$5,568.
 The Town and the Board of Education have a number of other immaterial operating type lease agreements which have not been included here.